 Occupations and Workforce

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Armstrong is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Armstrong isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Armstrong are a mix of both white- and blue-collar jobs.
 Overall, Armstrong is a city of service providers, sales and office workers and production and manufacturing workers.
 There are especially a lot of people living in Armstrong who work in office and administrative support (12.42%), management occupations (9.80%) and sales jobs (8.28%).

 Setting & Lifestyle